+The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was -3.87% for the year ended December 31, 2022 which was the first time since the plan's conversion to a shared risk plan that the fund earned a negative return for a calendar year.
+The defensive positioning of invested assets provided significant protection against broader declines and the fund exceeded the policy benchmark of -6.57% in 2022.
+This resulted in approximately \$364 million in investment losses, which along with active member contributions, resulted in total funds declining by \$532 million after Plan expenses and retiree benefits.

-Overall, 2021 continued the rebound from the COVID-19 shutdowns in 2020, and the so-called "reopening trade" proceeded almost uninterrupted to year end.
-Ultimately the NBPSPP investment program experienced another successful year.
-The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was 9.23% for the year ended December 31, 2021.
-This resulted in approximately \$797 million in investment income added to the Plan for the year.
-The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and seven years (since the NBPSPP's conversion to a shared risk plan), as well as the twenty-five year period that Vestcor has managed the pension fund.
+The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and eight years (since the NBPSPP's conversion to a shared risk plan), as well as the almost twenty-seven year period that Vestcor has managed the pension fund.

-The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 2.02% of gross investment value added.
-After deducting investment management costs of 0.14%, the net value added to the pension fund was 1.88%.
+The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 2.7% of gross investment value added.
+After deducting investment management costs of 0.15%, the net value added to the pension fund was 2.55%.